Key points about pyloric stenosis

 Your baby may still vomit some of the feed, but this won't be forceful or projectile vomiting as before.
 The vomits or spills will decrease over several days.
 You will be able to take your baby home once they are feeding normally and are well.

-How can I care for my baby at home after treatment for pyloric stenosis?
+Caring for your baby at home after treatment for pyloric stenosis

 Your baby may still be sore for a day or two once you go home.
 Your doctor will suggest medicines to help with pain after you leave the hospital.
 Handle your baby normally.